 Is Britney Free?

-Since 2008, Britney Spears has been in a conservatorship controlled by her father, Jamie Spears, with the assistance of attorney Andrew Wallet and professional fiduciary Jodi Pais Montgomery.
+Since 2008, Britney Spears has been in a permanent conservatorship controlled by her father, Jamie Spears, with the assistance of attorney Andrew Wallet and professional fiduciary Jodi Pais Montgomery.
 Britney's conservators control her finances and her person, which includes her movements, visitors, medical care, and legal decisions.
 As a conservatee, Britney Spears cannot vote, have custody of her children, choose her own doctor and medical treatment, or hire a lawyer of her choice.
 Her conservators decide whether or not she works, as she cannot enter into contracts for herself because she is legally not her own person.
 Britney Spears needs permission from her conservators to leave her house or spend any of her own money.

-Britney's conservators maintain that she is too physically disabled to care for herself despite an active career and personal life.
+Britney's conservators maintain that she is too disabled to care for herself despite an active career and personal life.
 During the twelve years of Spears' conservatorship she has repeatedly toured the world, released multiple albums, and worked on a variety of television shows.

 This site compiles news stories and court documents pertaining to Spears' conservatorship, as well as profiles of the people involved.
 The References & Resources page has further information on conservatorships.